mmonj/CSCI-355-Quiz-App/README.md

 ### Deployment Details

-- Deployed web application using Docker, in conjunction with the Caddy web proxy server and Cloudflare
+- Deployed web application in a Linux VPS, using Docker in conjunction with the Caddy web proxy server and Cloudflare

 ### How to run server